 Welcome back to our series of posts drawing from conversations taking place on the Grief Revolution Patreon.

 This week’s question addresses how to deal with outside judgement and the pervasive notion that grief must result in personal growth.
+Check out our conversation below.

 Michelle L.: I found many grief parallels in that Kate Raworth TED Talk you referenced in a recent Instagram post.
 (BTW … thanks for sharing it) That forward and upward = growth thinking — without respect for finite resources — is pervasive today in so many life aspects.
 Even the best of my support network (aside from RIG community, of course) seems “inflicted” with this mindset.